thebull-finance/dashboard/README.md

-# Zignaly Crypto Trading Webapp
+# TheBull Crypto Trading Webapp

-This is the official webapp of the crypto copy trading Zignaly platform.
+This is the official webapp of the crypto copy trading TheBull platform.

 ## Features